Sacred

 In other words, the idea of an octave!

-major third proportion in music.
+proportion of the fourth in music.
 N = 5 yields the 5:4 proportion which

 another Greek School of philosophy as being a natural proportion.